Theobragstad/Snake/README.md

-Ideas for future improvements:
+Future improvements:
--ensure that fruits are never spawned on top of the snake
+- [ ] ensure that fruits are never spawned on top of the snake
--add more game modes
+- [ ] add more game modes
--fix minor checkbox issue
+- [ ] fix minor checkbox issue